facebookresearch/habitat-challenge/README.md

 In ObjectNav, an agent is initialized at a random starting position and orientation in an unseen environment and asked to find an instance of an object category (*‘find a chair’*) by navigating to it.
 A map of the environment is not provided and the agent must only use its sensory input to navigate.

 The agent is equipped with an RGB-D camera and a (noiseless) GPS+Compass sensor.
 GPS+Compass sensor provides the agent’s current location and orientation information relative to the start of the episode.
-We attempt to match the camera specification (field of view, resolution) in simulation to the Azure Kinect camera, but this task does not involve any injected sensing noise.

 For details about the agent, dataset, and evaluation, see the challenge website: [aihabitat.org/challenge/rearrange_2022](https://aihabitat.org/challenge/rearrange_2022).